 The New York Times offers a really special idea for any birthday.
 It's a bound coffee table book containing the front page of the newspaper from the day the person was born---and every birthday after that.

-I especially love this gift because:
+6 reasons I love this gift:

 - Everyone loves things that are specifically relevant to them

 - It's a fun and engaging way to see what has and hasn't changed over the past 70, 80 or 90 years (or any other time period you select).
 From politics to civil rights to sports and so much more, this customized book is like taking a ride in a time capsule.